 The other flipside to not giving feedback is delivering it too late.
-This is particularly common in projects, where a project manager or team lead may believe things are best said later on, both positive and negative.
+This is particularly common in projects, where a project manager or team lead may believe things are best said later, both positive and negative.
 Project managers view giving feedback as potentially creating conflict.
-And as project managers we are told to resolve conflicts not make them!
+And as project managers we are told to resolve conflicts, not make them!
 And yet we all know avoidance just defers problems and make them grow, not go away.
-Even A Guide to the Project Management Body of Knowledge (PMBOK® Guide). states the best way to solve issues is through confrontation:
+Even A Guide to the Project Management Body of Knowledge (PMBOK® Guide) states the best way to solve issues is through confrontation:

 “Successful conflict management results in greater productivity and positive working relationships.”
 (126.96.36.199)